tendermint/tendermint/spec/consensus/consensus.md

 - Nodes gossip to nodes lagging in blockchain height with block [commits](https://godoc.org/github.com/tendermint/tendermint/types#Commit) for older blocks.
-- Nodes opportunistically gossip `HasVote` messages to hint peers what votes it already has.
+- Nodes opportunistically gossip `ReceivedVote` messages to hint peers what votes it already has.
 - Nodes broadcast their current state to all neighboring peers. (but is not gossiped further)